trilobiet/oapenmemomanager/README.md

 #### Developing and testing tasks

 Developing and testing of tasks can best be kept out of a live system.
 When testing locally make sure no packages are imported that are not part of the live Python installation.
-See Taskrunner readme for an overview of imported packages.
+See [Taskrunner documentation](https://github.com/trilobiet/oapenmemotaskrunner/blob/main/README.md) (section 'A Docker image to run Python scripts') for an overview of imported packages.

 Anywhere on your development machine create a file structure like this (mimicking the taskrunner generated structure):